everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Workflows

 - Add only
-  - Show running only the addition function
+  - Show uploading Wasm component to IPFS and retrieving CID
-  - Show logging and retrieving receipt from IPFS
+  - Show running the addition function and logging
-  - Show where the instruction CID
+  - Show where to find the instruction CID for the next step
 - Add and subtract
   - Add JavaScript subtract to the worklflow, awaiting result of addition
   - Run that and show logs again